 Final word

 Classic style kitchens stay fresh and in fashion for many years.
 Contemporary kitchens are trendy and functional.
 Combining the two designs creates a functional kitchen that will stay ageless forever.
-The key to achieving this is working with a reputable contractor and investing in top-quality materials.
+The pivotal to achieving this is working with a well regarded contractor and investing in top-quality materials.